charleszheng44/c-datastructure-and-algorithm/README.md

-This is a generic skeleton for c project
+standard skeleton for c project